NVIDIA/cuDecomp/docs/env_vars.rst

 -----------------------------------
 (since v0.5.1)

 :code:`CUDECOMP_PERFORMANCE_REPORT_SAMPLES` controls the number of performance samples to keep for the final performance report.
-This setting determines the size of the circular buffer used to store timing measurements for each transpose configuration.
+This setting determines the size of the circular buffer used to store timing measurements for each transpose/halo configuration.

 Default setting is :code:`20` samples.
-Valid range is 1-1000 samples.

 CUDECOMP_PERFORMANCE_REPORT_WARMUP_SAMPLES
 ------------------------------------------
 (since v0.5.1)

-:code:`CUDECOMP_PERFORMANCE_REPORT_WARMUP_SAMPLES` controls the number of initial samples to ignore for each transpose configuration.
+:code:`CUDECOMP_PERFORMANCE_REPORT_WARMUP_SAMPLES` controls the number of initial samples to ignore for each transpose/halo configuration.
 This helps exclude outliers from GPU warmup, memory allocation, and other initialization effects from the final performance statistics.

 Default setting is :code:`3` warmup samples.
-Valid range is 0-100 samples.
 Setting this to 0 disables warmup sample filtering.